 - Referral certification and authorization

 On January 2, 2014, HHS issued a Notice of Proposed Rulemaking (NPRM) proposing requirements for the ACA-mandated HHS Certification of Compliance program addressing four of the nine transactions: eligibility, claim status, electronic funds transfers (EFT), and electronic remittance advice (ERA) transactions.
-To date, HHS has not issued regulations regarding health plan certification for the remaining five transactions.

 Please Note: CAQH CORE is not authorized to determine if an organization or individual is a HIPAA-covered entity.
 CMS provides charts to help organizations determine if they are a HIPAA-covered entity.
 HHS also provides FAQs on whether an organization is a HIPAA-covered entity.